Honors

 Incoming First Year Students

-As a first-year undergraduate applicant to Western, only high-performing students will be considered for admission to the Honors Program.
-Please refer to the admission requirements below.
-Your application will be thoroughly reviewed by the WCSU Admissions Office for acceptance to both WCSU and to the Kathwari Honors Program.
+All first-year undergraduate applicants to Western are considered for admission to the Kathwari Honors Program.
+Your application will be reviewed by the WCSU Admissions Office for acceptance to both WCSU and to the Kathwari Honors Program according to the entrance requirements below.

-If you were not notified of your acceptance into the program by February 15th or you wish to send us a direct application, we do have a separate online application that we review directly.
+If you were not notified of your acceptance into the program by February 15th or you wish to send us a direct application, you may submit an online application.
 Admission to the Kathwari Honors Program is highly competitive.
 If admitted, you will receive an invitation to join the Kathwari Honors Program via the email you provided and will be asked to respond to us to confirm your acceptance.

 We encourage students to apply as soon as possible as spots are limited and some of the benefits of the program are time sensitive, i.e. Honors Housing is first come, first serve and applying students must have a completed application.